Thailand Energy Information

 Total Energy Consumption

-Per capita energy consumption remained at 1.9 toe in 2021 while per capita electricity consumption slightly increased by 2% in 2021 to 2 726 kWh.
+Per capita energy consumption remained at 1.9 toe in 2021, while per capita electricity consumption increased slightly (by 2%) in 2021 to 2 726 kWh.

-Total energy consumption slightly increased in 2021 (1%) to 134 Mtoe, after a drop by 8% in 2020, a progression that is in line with the trend observed over 2013-2019.
-It increased before at a rapid pace between 2000 and 2013 (almost 5%/year).
+Total energy consumption increased slightly in 2021 (1%) to 134 Mtoe, after an 8% drop in 2020, a progression that is in line with the trend observed over 2013-2019.
+It had previously increased at a rapid pace between 2000 and 2013 (almost 5%/year).

 Oil covers 40% of the country's needs, natural gas 26%, biomass 18%, and coal and lignite 13%.